Skip to main content

 • --force-channel unbind or rebind existing channel bindings

-Entry-point format is always module:symbol.
-For example, capsule serve app:app means “load the symbol app from app.py”.
+Entry-point format is always file.py:symbol.
+For example, capsule serve app.py:app means “load the symbol app from app.py”.

 capsule deploy